DNXLabs/cf-auto-tag/README.md

 1. A resource is created
 2. An event is generated in CloudTrail
-3. Event bridge received the event
+3. Event bridge receives the event
 4. Event bridge triggers a lambda
 5. Lambda finds the ARN of the resource created and the user that created (using the event data)
-6. Lambda uses resource-groups-tagging-api to tag the resource with the Created-By tag
+6. Lambda uses resource-groups-tagging-api to tag the resource with the CreatedBy tag

 ## Requirements